isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     sum(3, 2); // ok: 5
     sum(3.14159, 2.71828); // ok: ~5.85987

-Note: Declaring a `...` parameter is sometimes useful for techniques that don't involve actual argument passing, notably to declare "take-anything" functions so as to disable "everything else" in an overload set or express a catchall case in a template metaprogram.
+Note: Declaring a `...` parameter is sometimes useful for techniques that don’t involve actual argument passing, notably to declare “take-anything” functions so as to disable “everything else” in an overload set or express a catchall case in a template metaprogram.

 ##### Enforcement